swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

     cd ..

-### Example
+#### Example

 To help us learn the shell we're going to use an example that captures some of the common situations we run into when analyzing data.
+We'll introduce the data now, go back and learn some useful shell commands, and then revisit this example with some more tools in our tool kit.

 Nelle is a marine biologist.
 She recently returned from a survey collecting data on gelatinous marine life.
 She has 250 samples and has assayed them all to